 Undergraduate seniors (2nd year SPHSC majors) and postbac students are strongly encouraged to register for SPHSC 495: Guided Observations in Speech and Hearing Sciences to obtain speech-language pathology observation hours with faculty through recorded treatment and diagnostic sessions.
 When observation opportunities become available again in the UWSHC the department will let students know.
 In the meantime, some community sites are starting to accept student observers.
 Please contact Gabrielle Gruber at email@example.com to obtain a list of sites.

-Undergraduate majors or post-baccalaureate students planning to pursue clinical careers in speech-language pathology are strongly encouraged to complete and document a minimum of 25 observation hours of the delivery of clinical services, while working toward their bachelor’s degree.
-These clinical observations will occur in the UW Speech and Hearing Clinic, some select community sites, as well as through video recordings of clinical service delivery.
+Undergraduate majors or post-baccalaureate students planning to pursue clinical careers in speech-language pathology are strongly encouraged to complete and document a minimum of 25 observation hours of the delivery of clinical services.

 These observations serve as an important preparatory experience for graduate level clinical work, and all speech-language pathology graduate programs in the U.S. require students to complete these observations prior to enrollment.